MCarlomagno/hackernaut/README.md

     owner = msg.sender;
   }
 ```
-In order to get there, we must statisfy 2 conditions: `msg.value` must be greater than zero and our account must have been contributed.
+In order to archieve this, we must statisfy 2 conditions: `msg.value` must be greater than zero and our account must have contributed.

 So before calling the fallback `receive` function, we need to make a contribution to the contract.
 We can do so as follows: